 Parameter Description

 ASE mode

 mode The mode in which ASE works.
-Possible values are inline and
+Possible values are inline and sideband.

-sideband.
 The default value is inline.

-ASE timezone

-timezone Sets ASE's timezone.
-The values can be local or UTC.
-Default value local.
-If ASE is deployed in a cluster, configure the same timezone each cluster node manually.

-enable\sideband\keepalive NA enable\sideband\authentication NA enable\ase\health http\ws\port Data port used for http or WebSocket protocol.
+enable_sideband_keepalive NA

+enable_sideband_authentication NA

 ASE ports

+http_ws_port Data port used for http or WebSocket protocol.

+The default value is 80.

-https\wss\port Data port used for https or Secure WebSocket (wss).
+https_wss_port Data port used for https or Secure WebSocket (wss).

-management\port Management port used for CLI and REST API management.

-ASE administration and audit

-admin\log\level The level of log detail captured.
-Options include:

-Fatal - 1, Error - 2, Warning - 3, Info - 4, Debug - 5

-enable\audit When set to true, ASE logs all actions performed in ASE in the audit l files.

-syslog\server Syslog server hostname or IPv4 address:port number.

-Leave this parameter blank if you do not want to generate for no systematical systems.

-hostname\refresh

-Time interval at which hostnames are refreshed.
-The default value is resolution must happen in 5 secs.
+The default value is 443.

-60 secs.
-When ASE attempts to refresh the hostname, the hostname auth\method Authentication method used for administrator access.
-See Configurin Native and PAM Authentication for more information on the two option ase::db (Default - Native authentication)

-pam::ldap (Linux-PAM Authentication with script)

-When true, enables load balancers to perform a health check using following URL: http(s)://<ASE Name>/ase where <ASE Name> is the domain name enable\1G http\ws\process https\wss\process enable\access\log flush\log\immediate attack\list\memory keystore\password

-(i) Note: Do not configure the /ase URL in an API JSON file.

-When true, enable 1Gbps Ethernet support.

-(i) Note: Only applicable when using a 1G NIC card

-The number of HTTP or WebSocket processes.
+management_port Management port used for CLI and REST API management.
+The default value is 8010.
+ASE administration and audit admin_log_level The level of log detail captured.
+Options include: Fatal - 1, Error - 2, Warning - 3, Info - 4, Debug - 5 enable_audit When set to true, ASE logs all actions performed in ASE in the audit files.
+The default value is true. syslog_server Syslog server hostname or IPv4 address:port number.
+Leave this parameter blank if you do not want to generate for no system hostname_refresh Time interval at which hostnames are refreshed.
+The default value is 60 secs.
+When ASE attempts to refresh the hostname, the hostname resolution must happen in 5 secs. auth_method Authentication method used for administrator access.
+See Configurin Native and PAM Authentication for more information on the two options. ase::db (Default - Native authentication)pam::ldap (Linux-PAM Authentication with script) enable_ase_health When true, enables load balancers to perform a health check using following URL: http(s):// <ase name="">/ase where <ase name=""> is the domain name</ase></ase> The default value is false. i Note: Do not configure the /ase URL in an API JSON file. enable_1G When true, enable 1Gbps Ethernet support.
+The default value is true. (i) Note: Only applicable when using a 1G NIC card http_ws_process The number of HTTP or WebSocket processes.
 The default value is 1 and the maximum value is 6.

-(i) Note: When running ASE in a cluster deployment, all nodes mus have the same number of processes.

-The number of HTTPS or secure WebSocket processes.

-The default value is 1 and the maximum value is 6.

-(i) Note: When running ASE in a cluster deployment, all nodes mus have the same number of processes.
+Note: When running ASE in a cluster deployment, all nodes must have the same number of processes. https_wss_process The number of HTTPS or secure WebSocket processes.
+The default value is 1 and the maximum value is 6. i Note: When running ASE in a cluster deployment, all nodes mus have the same number of processes.

+enable_access_log